k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 </table>

-### Example of Using HTTP Interface in Broadway Flow
+### Example of Using an HTTP Interface in a Broadway Flow

 ![image](images/03_http_2.PNG)

 The above Broadway flow uses an **Http** Actor to connect to the HTTP server populating the predefined HTTP interface into the **interface** input argument.
-The **path** input argument should be populated by the path relative to the interface.
+The **path** input argument must be populated by the path relative to the interface.